gardener/gardener-extension-provider-aws/docs/usage/bring-your-own-vpc.md

 ## Overlay Networking and Route Tables

 When using BYO subnets, the overlay networking setting and IP family together determine what Gardener does with your worker route tables.
+The overlay setting defaults to disabled via a mutating webhook when using calico or cilium as the network plugin.

 ### IPv4-only cluster, overlay disabled (default)